jordanandrewww/week-2-data-analysis-mini-project/README.md

 # Project Description

+This mini project for week 3 is a continuation of week 2, where we practice using dev containers and creating unit tests/additional testing to ensure that core functions such as data loading, filtering, grouping, preprocessing, and machine learning model behavior, all function properly, with clear structure and edge case handling.

 This project analyzes Taylor Swift’s concert tours dataset to explore attendance, revenue, and tour patterns.
 After cleaning and preparing the dataset, a KMeans clustering model is applied to identify groups of concerts (e.g., high-revenue stadium shows vs. smaller under-attended concerts).
 The project demonstrates skills in data cleaning, exploratory analysis, and machine learning clustering.

 As a disclaimer, this dataset was last updated 2 years ago, which means it does not include data from Taylor Swift's most recent (and biggest) tour (The Era's Tour).